© 2026 Shared Tears and Moonlit Bridge Productions. All Rights Reserved.

 Sharing Stories Do you have an amazing story to share?
 A personal experience of triumph over tragedy?
 Of using the the transformative power of grief as a force for good, perhaps to fuel acts of courage or compassion?
 If so, we would love to hear from you.
 Please contact us HERE We invite frank and heartfelt discussions about a wide range of sometimes difficult yet important topics of our time.
 If you would like to share your personal story or expertise, as a guest on a future episode of Shared Tears Podcast, please contact us HERE

 It was a 1787 journal entry written by James McHenry of Maryland, a Constitutional Convention delegate, that described an encounter between an inquiring unnamed “lady” and Dr. Benjamin Franklin.
 According to McHenry, Franklin, having left the Convention, was approached by a “lady” who kindly asked him: ‘Well Doctor, what have we got, a republic or a monarchy?”
 He famously replied: “A republic, if you can keep it.”
 A powerful and sobering reminder of a need for vigilance.
-"Eternal vigilance is the price of liberty" - Thomas Jefferson Democracy is a constantly evolving system of government that requires the active participation and vigilance of its citizens “to keep it.”
+Democracy is a constantly evolving system of government that requires the active participation and vigilance of its citizens “to keep it.”
 Vigilance calls on us to speak out when witnessing acts of cruelty, injustice, corruption, or threats to the Constitution.
 It requires we stay informed, supporting candidates who pledge to uphold the constitution, to protect the separations of powers, as well as civil and human rights, and the rule of law.
 Together, we must remain vigilant and committed to efforts to keep Democracy alive for generations to come.
-"Democracy cannot succeed unless those who express their choice are prepared to choose wisely" - former US President Franklin D. Roosevelt Please join me in embracing the principles and promise of our precious democracy, while honoring the service and sacrifice of both peace keepers and the members of the armed forces who fight for freedom and liberty the world over, including members of my own family, extended family, and close friends.
-I think of my maternal grandfather, who as a young man from New Jersey, answered a call greater than himself.
-He was only 29 years old in March of 1944 when he enlisted in the United States Army.
-His noble aim was to join in the fight to help liberate Europe from the expanding reach of Nazism and Hitler Fascism during WWII.
-He was serving with the 317th Infantry Regiment, 80th Infantry Division, on September 20, 1944 when a land mine on foreign soil took his life.
-He, alongside many other young brave souls that day, paid the ultimate price for freedom.
-He left behind his beloved six-year-old daughter (my mom), and a bereaved young wife (my grandma).
-He was posthumously awarded the Purple Heart, and memorialized at the Lorraine American Cemetery.
-His final resting place is marked by a simple white cross, Plot C, Row 12, Grave 102.
-One, in a field of white crosses dotting the manicured landscape as far as the eye can see.
-He is in good company.
-Each marker, the end of a hero’s journey.
-Each life lived, a story worth sharing over generations.
-We must never forget their examples of valor, honor, selfless sacrifice, and sense of duty of the highest order.
-I’m sorry I never had a chance to meet him, to know him, to hug him, or tell him that he was loved and has been missed all these many years.
-His memory lives on the lips of family members who still speak his name, or during moments of quiet reflection.
-I proudly stand on his shoulders today, knowing his brave and selfless spirit is part of my DNA.
-My grandma eventually remarried, a marriage lasting more than fifty years.
-Our “Popi” served honorably in WWII as well, and oftened shared stories of his time in the military.
-My dad, drafted during Vietnam, chose to serve as a base physician alongside the Army’s 101st Airborne Division.
-And one of my brother’s served as a Naval physician during the Iraq War.
-Our family has had a proud and long standing tradition of military service.
-And, although Popi, my dad, and brother thankfully returned home, the horror of war left its mark on each of them in unique and deeply personal ways.
-War always leaves its mark, in history books, across cemetery landscapes, and deep within the souls of those who stand witness and live to tell their stories.
-To celebrate Veterans Day 2025, I would like to express my deepest gratitude, to the grandpa I never met, along with all of the members of my family, extended family members, close friends, and other brave and noble men and women of the armed forces who have answered the call.
-Thank you all for your sacrifice, and for fighting against tyranny, fascism, crimes against humanity and the threat to freedom and liberty around the world.
-And thank you for helping us to fight to keep our Republic!
-Thank you!
+"Democracy cannot succeed unless those who express their choice are prepared to choose wisely" - former US President Franklin D. Roosevelt Please join me in embracing the principles and promise of our precious democracy, while honoring all who continue to fight against tyranny, fascism, and crimes against humanity wherever that may be.
+Let us stand united in support of freedom, liberty, and justice for all.
 It has been eight decades since allied forces joined to defeat Hitler Fascism and Nazism, as it marched across Europe.
 But eight decades is a long time, memories fade, and most who bore witness have passed away.
 Over time, it’s easy to become complacent, distracted, or worse, apathetic and suspicious of the historical record.
 Like many, I was raised in a household that celebrated and honored the principles of Democracy and our freedom and rights guaranteed under the Constitution.
 Yet, as I write this, our Democracy and the U.S. Constitution are in peril.
 These are dangerous and uncertain times.
 Democracy is not perfect.
 No government structure “of the people, by the people, and for the people,” can be.
 But the promise of democracy supports the idea that our future collective efforts can and will do better, be better, and choose better - it’s built in.
 It guarantees each of us, by our vote, a seat at the decison making table.
 Ever evolving, ever improving and ever moving forward towards a future that promotes and protects both Civil and Human Rights, the Rule of Law, and Justice and Liberty for All.
-I believe the promise of democracies around the world give humanity the best chance of bringing a vision of a brighter future for everyone to fruition.
+I believe the promise of democracies around the world, give humanity the best chance of bringing a vision of a brighter future for everyone to fruition.
 So let us stand with all who strive to protect and uphold the Constitution and the gift of our Democracy by remaining vigilant, united, engaged and informed.
-Happy Veterans Day everyone!
-Peace and Love to All, Sandi UPDATED 11/09/2025
+Peace and Love to All, Sandi